Was the General Worker Right to Refuse the Task? Seeking Advice on Possible Dismissal

 Dear member,

-Before deciding on whether the refusal by the general workers amounts to insubordination, let us find out the meaning of "general".
-The meaning of this word is not specialised or limited to one class of things.
+Before deciding whether the refusal by the general worker amounts to insubordination, let's first understand the meaning of "general."
+The term "general" means "not specialized or limited to one class of things."

-The job assigned to the general worker was to fix leakage of water from the sewerage line on the 2nd-floor patient ward area of the hospital.
-From the nature of the task, it is well apparent that this is the job of a plumber and certainly not of a general worker.
-At best, he could have been called to assist the plumber but out and out assigning the task of fixing the leakage was out of the purview of his official duties.
-Therefore, his refusal is not tantamount to insubordination.
+The job assigned to the general worker was to fix a "leakage of water from the sewerage line on the 2nd-floor patient ward area of the hospital."
+From the nature of the task, it is clear that this is the job of a plumber and certainly not of a general worker.
+At best, he could have been called to assist the plumber, but assigning the task of fixing the leakage was beyond the scope of his official duties.
+Therefore, his refusal does not amount to insubordination.

-The general worker could have been told to have a look and give a first-hand account of what was happening.
-Sometimes, merely giving instructions on the telephone is sufficient.
-However, the authorities expected to repair the leakage of the sewerage water.
+The general worker could have been asked to have a look and provide a first-hand account of what was happening.
+Sometimes, merely giving instructions over the telephone is sufficient.
+However, the authorities expected him to repair the leakage of the sewerage water.

-The problem with the general worker was he did not use tact while refusing the work.
-He could have come to the hospital, checked the problem and he could have briefed how he was incapable of fixing the problem.
-But he lacked tactfulness.
-He has incensed the authorities because of his lack of savoir-faire.
+The problem with the general worker was his lack of tact in refusing the work.
+He could have come to the hospital, checked the problem, and then explained how he was incapable of fixing it.
+However, he lacked tactfulness, which incensed the authorities due to his lack of savoir-faire.

-In the hotel industry, there is a person called "Ken Fix It".
-They are the allrounders and can handle any job be it related to plumbing, carpentry, electrician, air-conditioning and so on.
-Your hospital needs to groom and deploy such factotums for the night duty.
-Removal of a general worker will not solve the problem.
-Take this incident as an opportunity and take steps to avoid repetition in future.
+In the hotel industry, there is a person called "Ken Fix It."
+They are all-rounders who can handle any job, whether related to plumbing, carpentry, electrical work, air-conditioning, and so on.
+Your hospital needs to groom and deploy such factotums for night duty.
+Removing a general worker will not solve the problem.
+Take this incident as an opportunity to take steps to avoid repetition in the future.

 Thanks,